act-rules/act-rules.github.io/_rules/scrollable-element-keyboard-accessible-0ssw9k.md

 ## Background

 To ensure there is some element from which arrow keys can be used to control the scroll position, focus must be on or in a scrollable region.
-Tf scripts are used to prevent the keyboard events from reaching the scrollable region, this could still cause a keyboard accessibility issue.
+If scripts are used to prevent the keyboard events from reaching the scrollable region, this could still cause a keyboard accessibility issue.
 This must be tested separately.

 - [Understanding Success Criterion 2.1.1: Keyboard](https://www.w3.org/WAI/WCAG21/Understanding/keyboard.html)
 - [G202: Ensuring keyboard control for all functionality](https://www.w3.org/WAI/WCAG21/Techniques/general/G202)